maxlaverse/terraform-provider-bitwarden/docs/data-sources/item_secure_note.md

 - `name` (String) Name.
 - `notes` (String, Sensitive) Notes.
 - `organization_id` (String) Identifier of the organization.
-- `reprompt` (Boolean) Require master password “re-prompt” when displaying secret in the UI.
+- `reprompt` (Boolean) Require master password 're-prompt' when displaying secret in the UI.
 - `revision_date` (String) Last time the item was updated.

 <a id="nestedatt--attachments"></a>